1962 Houston Colt .45s season: Performance overview

 To get an idea of how the first season was for Houston, look at the team's best pitcher, Richard "Turk" Farrell.
 A starter for the Colt .45s, he was primarily a relief pitcher when he was with the Los Angeles Dodgers and Philadelphia Phillies.
 Turk lost 20 games in 1962, but had an earned run average (ERA) of 3.02.
 Turk was selected to both All-Star games that year.

+Farrell led the pitching staff with 203 strikeouts which remained the club record for a single season until broken by Don Wilson in 1969 when he fanned 235.
+Prior to that, Mike Cuellar tied the record with 203 in 1967.

 A late-blooming outfielder emerged as a bright spot for the .Colt 45s line up in 1962.
 Román Mejías, acquired from the Pirates during the expansion draft, was named the Colt .45s starting right fielder and emerged as a breakout performer during his age-36 season.
 Prior to coming to Houston, he had appeared in 308 games over six seasons with Pittsburgh, batting .245 with 17 home runs and 83 RBI.
 In Houston, Mejías played the best baseball of his major league career, simultaneously establishing career highs in virtually every offensive category, while leading the team in numerous categories, which introduced many of the original single-season franchise offensive records.
 While he played better the first half of the season, an injury slowed him the second half of the season.
 However, he still finished with a .286 batting average, 24 home runs, and 76 RBI.
 His modesty and his hard play made him a fan favorite that year.
 Despite his excellent performance, Mejías was traded to the Boston Red Sox in the fall of 1962.